Marketplace

 Features Checklist

-• Dynamic schema discovery (works with any list)
+- Dynamic schema discovery (works with any generic list,

 Data Source